|Title:||Assistant Coach, Special Teams Coordinator, Defensive Backs|

 |Recruits:||Recruiting Areas: Georgia, North Carolina, South Carolina, Tennessee|

-Ryan Crawford is in his second season working with Harvard's defensive backs and his fifth as special teams coordinator in 2018.
+Ryan Crawford is in his seventh season working with Harvard's defensive backs and his fifth as special teams coordinator in 2018.

-Crawford is responsible for recruiting the Atlantic coast section of the United States, including Florida, Georgia and the Carolinas.
+Crawford is responsible for recruiting the Atlantic coast section of the United States, including Tennessee, Georgia and the Carolinas.

 In Crawford's first season in Cambridge, three Harvard defensive backs earned All-Ivy League recognition.
 Among that group was Chris Splinter, who picked off five passes and tied for fifth nationally with 0.5 interceptions per game.
 The group helped the Crimson rank eighth nationally in scoring defense at 17.4 points allowed per game.